Multidisciplinary artist, dancer, natural thinker, activist, creative consultant/curator

 Diploma of Applied Permaculture Design

-Besides his practice in different artforms, he has curated interdisciplinary projects linking the arts and improvisation with ecological and spiritual understanding, and has facilitated workshops in the US, Latin America and Europe.
+Besides engaging in the creative process in various artforms, Lars has curated interdisciplinary projects linking the arts and improvisation with ecological and spiritual understanding, and facilitated workshops in the US, Latin America and Europe.

-After initiating and facilitating the Art, Ecology & Education Project in 2006 in Berlin, in 2009 he laid out a Declaration of Cultural Revolutionaries of Western Thought, in the context of a project of the same name, and consequently, in 2010 conceived The Natural Circus (2010-2018) as a life-art project, that might probably be best described as a pilgrimage.
+After initiating and facilitating the Art, Ecology & Education Project in 2006 in Berlin, in 2010 he conceived The Natural Circus (2010-2018) as a life-art project, that might probably be best described as a pilgrimage and form of resistance.

 Formative years in New York City and Berlin.

-Background and studies in performing arts and music, somatics, photography, film, ecology and anthropology, focusing on indigenous cultures and Eastern philosophies.
+Background and studies in fine and performing arts, dance and somatics, photography, film, ecology, ecophilosophy and anthropology.

 He has worked internationally as actor for film and TV, as acting coach and director.